wavejumper/boonmee/README.md

 ## Installation

-## Clojurescript
+## ClojureScript

 ### NPM deps

-Note: boonmee analyses `npm-deps` only from a `package.json` file found in the root of your project.
+Note: boonmee analyses NPM dependencies found in a `package.json` file at your project's root.

 If you rely on cljsjs you're out of luck.

 If you are a [shadow-cljs](http://shadow-cljs.org/) user, using boonmee should be a seamless experience.